mschwld/rtasks.vim/README.md

 rtasks allows you to keep a simple plain text list of recurring tasks.
 Each task has a scheduled date.
-If you mark one as done, the scheduled date will change to the next calculated date using a certain pattern right after the date.
+If you mark one as done, the scheduled date will change to the next calculated date using a certain pattern defined right after the date.

 ## Installation